MartinaR0/Why-do-we-model-Thesis-/README.md

 The study tests whether the six functional goals of modeling identified by Sousa et al. describe the modeling purposes reported in the OntoUML/UFO conceptual modeling literature, and evaluates which large language model is most suitable for extracting and classifying those purposes from academic papers.

-# Repository structure
-.
-├── Dataset/             # The Excel workbooks produced by the analysis ├── MD/                  # All papers from the revised catalog, converted to Markdown ├── llm_classification/  # Raw LLM output (pure JSON), per subset │   └── scale_up/        # Claude's full classification of the 104 scale-up papers ├── prompt/              # The exact prompt sent to the model, plus per-block components and codebook └── main.py              # Classification runner

-Dataset/
+## Dataset

 The Excel workbooks the analysis was built on:

-the comparison workbook — the LLM-vs-human evaluation on the 40-paper reference set (per-model KPIs, per-goal accuracy, per-paper agreement, disagreements, and a combined per-model view against the gold reference);
+the comparison workbook — the LLM-vs-human evaluation on the 40-paper reference set (per-model KPIs, per-goal accuracy, per-paper agreement, disagreements, and a combined per-model view against the gold reference)

 the scale-up workbook — the goal-frequency counts from Claude's classification of the full corpus;

-MD/
+the manual classification workbook — the human reference: two coders (coder1, coder2) and the reconciled agreed/gold column.

+## MD

 Every paper in the revised OntoUML/UFO catalog, converted from PDF to Markdown with Docling.
 Image content is removed, since classification is based on text rather than diagrams.

-llm_classification/
+## llm_classification

 The pure, unedited JSON output from the models, organized per subset.
-Each file is one model's classification of one paper, following the schema in prompt/components/08_output_format.json.
+Each file is one model's classification of one paper

-The scale_up/ subfolder holds the full Claude classification of the 104 papers that were not part of the 40-paper reference set
+The scale_up/ subfolder holds the full Claude classification of the 104 papers that were not part of the 40-paper reference set.

 ## Prompt layout